Mountain Visions

 Augustusburg’s Music Summer

-The hotspot for classical music enthusiasts lies idyllically and majestically just outside Chemnitz.
-Whether it’s surprising short concerts, gripping symphony performances, or evocative late-night concerts – for two months, over 120 top-class performers will take over the “Crown of the Ore Mountains.”
-Leading the way is the Junge Philharmonie Augustusburg: 52 highly talented musicians from across Germany will perform Antonín Dvořák’s Symphony No. 8 & 9 “From the New World” at the opening and closing concerts.
+The hotspot for classical music fans was idyllically and majestically located just outside Chemnitz.
+Whether surprising short concerts, thrilling symphony concerts or elegiac night concerts – for two months, over 120 top-class performers conquered the ‘Crown of the Ore Mountains’.
+At the forefront was the Junge Philharmonie Augustusburg.
+Fifty-two highly talented musicians from all over Germany performed Antonín Dvořák's 8th and 9th symphonies, ‘From the New World’, at the opening and closing concerts.

-Alongside all events, the 360° Sound World in St. Petri Church is emerging as a construction project of European significance.
-4,200 organ pipes distributed across six locations within a single church space – the organ has never been experienced like this before.
-Follow the creation of this acoustically unique cultural monument!
+Parallel to all the events, a construction project of European dimensions grew with the ‘360° Klangwelt’ (360° world of sound) in the town church of St. Petri.
+4,200 pipes, distributed across six locations in a church interior – the organ had never been heard like this before.
+Visitors accompanied the creation of this acoustically unique cultural monument.

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture